kamit20799/kamit20799/README.md

 <!--
 **kamit20799/kamit20799** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+A bit about Myself, I am Amit Kumar pursuing a B.Tech CSE from Gulzar Group of Institutes.
+As of now, I am focused on FullStack development, wish to explore many fields. ⚡
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...